isomerpages/moe-necrg/_overview-of-ne/Key Thrusts in the Design of NE Experiences.md

 title: Key Thrusts in the Design of NE Experiences
 permalink: /overview-of-ne/key-thrusts/
 description: ""
+variant: markdown
 ---
+Broadly, efforts in NE should be designed based on the following three key thrusts:

 ##### **Thrust 1: A Shared and Lively Narrative**
 Develop a multi-dimensional Singapore Story that includes voices and experiences from our students and discussions of Singapore’s contemporary realities through issues.